JetBrains/guide/site/javascript/tutorials/eleventy-tsx/switch-to-ts/index.md

   end: 346
 ---

-We have two `.js` files.
+The project we created in the previous step contains two `.js` files.
 Maybe you like TypeScript?
 Let's switch this project to `.ts`.

 First, of course, add the magical bag of mystery known as the `tsconfig.json` file.
 I hope this is right.
 I always just cut, paste, and pray.